lcardoz/codewars-practice/README.md

 ["Alex", "Jacob", "Mark", "Max"]  -->  "Alex, Jacob and 2 others like this"

 Note: For 4 or more names, the number in "and 2 others" simply increases.

+5. Grasshopper - Personalized Message

+Create a function that gives a personalized greeting.
+This function takes two parameters: name and owner.

+Use conditionals to return the proper message:

+case	                    return
+name equals owner	        'Hello boss' otherwise	                'Hello guest'